-We hope that you to will save money when you are sending it to Ireland.
+We hope that you will save money when you are sending it to Ireland.
 Be sure to pin the image below to your Pinterest board:

-Other great articles on money transfers:
+Other great articles on international money transfers:

 We are affiliated with the money transfer companies mentioned above.
 This just means that we get a small commission if you decide to use the service and no additional cost to you.